 4. Being unrealistic about how much work is needed

-In some cases, the costs could end up being more than expected, and it could take longer than anticipated for the home to be ready for move-in.
+In some cases, renovation costs could end up being more than expected, and it could take longer than anticipated for the home to be ready for move-in.
 Be realistic about what needs to be done and have a contingency plan in place just in case there are any unexpected issues that arise during the process.
+It could be that when you add up all the costs involved, it would make more sense to speak to expert house builders about starting from scratch – at least that way you’d have a home that suited you perfectly and wouldn’t need any work done.

 The type of property you’re getting is another essential factor.
 The difference in getting an apartment vs a house is significant because of the scope of what needs to be done in each one.
 Some people prefer an apartment because it’s cheaper and low maintenance, but others want a house because they like having more space and privacy.